retlim/Fusion/README.md

 Fusion builds new versions efficiently by recycling existing packages.
-To instruct the package manager that your package includes a mutable directory built by a callback and should be handled individually as new content, set the [state](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#states) indicator in your metadata.
+To instruct the package manager that your package includes a mutable directory built by a callback and should be handled individually as new content, set the [mutable](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#mutable-directory-indicator) indicator in your metadata.

-To allow other packages to extend yours at a special directory using the default built-in, out-of-the-box behavior, set the [extension](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#extensions) indicator in your metadata.
-Fusion will also generate an extensions file for your package, containing the parent package IDs and the order in which they extend it, in case your package needs to know this.
+To allow other packages to extend yours at a special directory using the default built-in, out-of-the-box behavior, set the [extension](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#extension-directory-indicator) indicator in your metadata.
+Fusion will also generate an extensions file for your package, containing the parent package dirs and the order in which they extend it, in case your package needs to know this.

 ### Interface-Based Customization